journeythrunrun/journeythrunrun/README.md

 🛠️ **Note about this GitHub**
 This GitHub is primarily used as one of my personal coding notebooks.
-Some repositories include brief comments or lightweight documentation for my own reference.
+Some repositories include comments or lightweight documentation for my own reference.
 If you'd like more context about any repository or content, feel free to reach out.